 • Former Shell Oil Tank Farm Site.
 Acquired by the Port of Anacortes in 1929 and leased to Shell Oil Company from 1930-1987 for use as a bulk fuel storage and distribution facility.
 Tanks, pipes and structures were removed when the facility was decommissioned and contaminated soil was removed to a depth of 15 feet below ground surface.
 The site is now a vehicle and boat trailer parking lot.
 Groundwater is being monitored.

 • Scott Paper Mill Site.
-A lumber mill and later a pulp mill operated at the site from the late 1800s to 1978.
+A lumber mill and later a pulp mill operated at the site from 1925 to 1978.
 Detected in soils, groundwater and nearby marine sediments: metals; petroleum hydrocarbons; polycyclic aromatic hydrocarbons, or PAHs; polychlorinated biphenyls, or PCBs; and dioxins/furans.
 Cleanup covered approximately 25 acres and included excavation and removal of 93,000 cubic yards of contaminated upland soils; dredging and removal of 54,000 cubic yards of contaminated aquatic soils; and planting of eelgrass.
 The site is now macroalgae, riparian and surf smelt spawning habitat.
 Seafarers Memorial Park occupies the northern part of the site.

 • Wyman’s Marina and Wholesale Supply Site.
 Site owned by the Port of Anacortes.
 Historically used for lumber milling and shipbuilding operations, then as an 80-berth marina with fueling, dry dock, and maintenance and storage facilities.
 Operations ceased in 1998 and underground storage tanks associated with marine fueling were decommissioned and removed.
 Petroleum hydrocarbons, heavy metals and pesticides were detected in soil samples.
 Approximately 7,600 square feet of overwater structures and more than 400 tons of contaminated soil were removed from 1998 to 2014.
 Approximately 17,800 square feet of intertidal habitat and 8,500 square feet of riparian/salt marsh habitat were created.